christian-schlichtherle/neuron-di/README.md

 A dependency provider method may be abstract, in which case it's also a synapse method and hence the module is a neuron class or interface.
-You can either use regular inheritance and implement the synapse method in a subclass or subinterface or you can use another `wire([...]).using([...])` term to wire the module by looking up its dependencies in some delegate object, ideally another module.
+You can either use regular inheritance and implement the synapse method in a subclass or sub-interface or you can use another `wire([...]).using([...])` term to wire the module by looking up its dependencies in some delegate object, ideally another module.
 This kind of module stacking enables the modules to have different scopes: